Sneethan/gntle-habits/README.md

 4. Set up environment variables:
    - Create a `.env` file in the project root (use `.env.example` as a template)
-   - Add your Discord token and reminder channel ID:
+   - Add your Discord token, reminder channel ID, and timezone:
      ```
      DISCORD_TOKEN=your_token_here
      REMINDER_CHANNEL_ID=your_channel_id_here
+     TIMEZONE=your_timezone_here  # e.g., America/New_York
      ```

 5. Run the bot: